commercelayer/commercelayer-js-auth/packages/js-auth/README.md

 ## API credentials

 Commerce Layer implements the industry-standard [OAuth 2.0](https://oauth.net/2/) protocol to manage clients' authorization.
 It defines different types of API credentials.
-Which one to use depends on your specific need.
+Which one to use depends on your specific needs.

 > [!NOTE]
 > Check our [API credentials documentation](https://docs.commercelayer.io/core/api-credentials) for further information for each credential type and learn how to create them through the Commerce Layer dashboard.